kernelci/kernelci-pipeline/src/fstests/README.md

 This solution does not involve any Docker container as all the environment is included in the VM image.

+The first part of this README.md file explains how to set up prerequisites in order to have a working VM.
+Next you will find a session describing how to use this VM and run fstests on your own, by hand, and the last will guide you to run the tests using `fstests runner` automation script to config and build the kernel, then run the tests using a pre-set VM, parse the results and send them to the KernelCI API to be shared in the e-mail report.

 ## Prerequisites